-Westminster’s outstanding Drama Program has been developed over many years under the guidance of Mr. Glover, the Headmaster.
-What began as a way for him to be directly involved with the students soon grew to be a vibrant and unique aspect of the Westminster program.
-In addition to providing an annual season of lively entertainments which drew the school community together in very positive ways, its notable effect on the students themselves soon became an impressive validation of the program.
-As all students are required to be in their class play each year, where they carry significant responsibilities for acting, singing and choreography, and assisting on stage crew.
+Westminster’s outstanding Drama Program has been developed over many years and has grown to be a vibrant and unique aspect of the Westminster program.
+In addition to providing an annual season of lively entertainments which draw the school community together in very positive ways, its notable effect on the students themselves has become an impressive validation of the program.
+All students are required to be in their class play each year, where they carry significant responsibilities for acting, singing and choreography, and assisting on stage crew.
 Performing in multiple plays through the years, even the most reserved children gain poise, confidence, and courage to share their talents.
-Over the years, Mr. Glover has directed more than 75 student productions.
-Since becoming Headmaster, he has limited his play direction to the upper school, but he continues to closely oversee the Drama Program in the lower grades.
+These gains transfer to countless subsequent endeavors, performance-related or not, and go a long way toward ensuring that our graduates have the courage to follow their dreams.

-All children in grades K–6 perform in a play under the direction of their homeroom teachers.
+All children in grades K–5 perform in a play under the direction of their homeroom teachers.
 Parents are asked to help provide costumes and often contribute to set design and realization.
 Much care is taken to ensure that each student has a speaking part and is guided to develop public speaking and acting skills, expressivity, and an understanding of ensemble work.
 Extensive use of costumes, props, and stage sets encourage the development of imagination, ingenuity, and responsibility.
 Often, the plays include singing and dancing or other choreographed movement.
 Each play is presented at an all-school assembly, to which parents and guests are cordially invited.
 The 6th-grade play serves as a bridge to the upper-school drama program.
 The 6th graders come under the direction of the Upper-School Drama / Dance Program Director and the Music Program Director, and traditionally perform a junior musical.
 They are grouped into two casts to give the students a greater array of opportunities, with two performances scheduled on the big day.

-In 8th grade, the students return to Mr. Glover for “the final polishing” as they undertake a Broadway musical.
-The following quote is taken from a letter from Mr. Glover to a recent group of 8th grade parents, explaining that the play is not an “extra” but is at the core of the Westminster experience:
+In 8th grade, the drama students reunite for “the final polishing” as they undertake a Broadway musical.
+The following quote is taken from a letter sent to a recent group of 8th grade parents, explaining that the play is not an “extra” but is at the core of the Westminster experience:

 First-time attendees at an upper-school Westminster play are routinely astonished at the level of achievement and sophistication exhibited by 12-, 13-, and 14-year-olds.
 It is not an accident, nor is it a lucky grouping of “gifted” students.
 Rather, it is the visible manifestation of all that they have gained from their Westminster education and their experience in the Drama Program.